New in sustainability

 Shell has announced a target to maintain methane emissions intensity below 0.2% by 2025.
 This target covers all oil and gas assets for which Shell is the operator.

-Read about how we are transforming as we accelerate the transition of our business to net-zero emissions, in step with society.
+Read about how we are transforming as we accelerate the transition of our business to net-zero emissions energy business by 2050.

 For years, conflict and unrest have taken their toll on the rich cultural heritage of Iraq.
 But one Iraqi is determined to save his country’s archaeology.